fredericpoitevin/cryoem-analysis-tools/README.md

   - numpy
   - matplotlib
 ```
-then create the environment with:
+then create the environment from the text file with:
 `conda env create -f environment.yml`